BhavarthMore/Violence-Detection/README.md

 * tensorflow (for violence detection model)
 * requests

+## How To Create a Twilio for `account_sid` and `auth_token`
+To get your Twilio account_sid and auth_token, you need to follow these steps:

+1.Sign in to Twilio:
+Go to the Twilio website and sign in to your account.
+If you don't have an account, you'll need to create one.

+2.Navigate to the Console:
+Once you're signed in, click on the "Console" link at the top right of the page.

+3.Find your Account SID and Auth Token:
+In the Console, you'll see your Account SID and Auth Token on the dashboard.
+They are located under the "Project Info" section.

+Account SID: This is a unique identifier for your Twilio account.
+Auth Token: This is a secret key used to authenticate requests to the Twilio API.

+4.Copy the Credentials:
+Copy your account_sid and auth_token from the dashboard.
+Be careful with the auth_token, as it is sensitive information

 ## How to Run

 1. Install the required dependencies using `pip install requirements.txt`.